...

 Workholding Setup: What Are the Steps?

-The setup of workholding devices is a critical aspect of the machining process.
+The setup of CNC workholding systems is a critical aspect of the machining process.
 It involves selecting the appropriate workholding device and configuring it properly to secure the workpiece during machining operations.
 A proper workholding setup ensures that the workpiece is held securely, correctly aligned, and oriented to achieve the desired machining accuracy and precision.

 Step 1: Selection of Workholding Device